Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-11-direct-delivery.md

 Rylee sipped her drink, mentally noting that she'd need to stop soon: her head was starting to go genuinely fuzzy.
 "Does that bother you?"

-"Well...maybe this is just a species thing, but that's how a fellow Gaoian female would talk if she was also eyeing him up for a mating contract.
+"Well... maybe this is just a species thing, but that's how a fellow Gaoian female would talk if she was also eyeing him up for a mating contract.
 And just before that you sounded as if you thought the idea of me and him was..."

 "Hot?"